evansm7/riscix_ide/README.md

 Note the slight inconsistency:  we lie to RISCiXFS saying it's an ST-506 drive (really an ADFS IDE drive substituted for this), but tell the kernel the truth.
 The kernel matches "id" to the `ecide` driver.

+(PS: RISC iX does some weird video/VIDC-enhancer probing on startup, which goes haywire with `Sync` configured to `Auto`.
+Add a `*configure Sync 0` or similar to your setup.)

 ## RISCiXFS patching for other filesystems